google/zx/README.md

 #### Attaching .bash_profile/.zshrc

-By default `child_process` does not include aliases and bash functions (https://github.com/nodejs/node/issues/3916).
+By default `child_process` does not include aliases and bash functions.
 But you are still able to do it by hand.
 Just attach necessary directives to `$.prefix`.

 ```js